Business Hours

 Influential scholar Fenton John Anthony Hort’s study of the book of Revelation was published after his death.
 A Greek New Testament scholar, Hort focuses on the Greek text and the historical context to answer three major questions about Revelation, author, reader, and time.
 Using a methodical approach, Hort covers these questions, as well as the impact of the Roman Empire on early Christianity, various views of the time that Revelation was written, and the unity of the book as a whole.
 He also includes indexes and notes to guide study.

-Fenton John Anthony Hort, born in 1828, was an Irish scholar and theologian.
+Fenton John Anthony Hort, (1828–1887) was an Irish scholar and theologian.
 He is most famous for his Greek New Testament written with Brooke Foss Westcott, Westcott and Hort Greek New Testament.
 In 1878, Hort became Hulsean professor of divinity at Emmanuel College, Cambridge.
-He died in 1887.

 Lectures on the Book of Revelation